 3 questions to ask about your car allowance

 1: When was the last time you changed the amount of your car allowance?

 If it’s been more than five years, you may be in trouble.
 If it’s been more than ten years, you definitely are in trouble.
-(I’ll explain below.)
+(We’ll explain below.)

 If you don’t know the answer to this question, that’s a problem.
-If you do know the answer, and the amount wasn’t based on actual data about employees’ travel expenses, that’s also a problem.
+If you do know the answer, and the amount wasn’t based on actual data about employees’ expected travel expenses, that’s also a problem.

-Question 3: Is your car allowance a flat amount, or do you tailor it to specific employee needs and roles?
+3: Is your car allowance a standard amount, or is it tailored to specific employee needs and roles?